Feyerabend/vm/ps/APPLE.md

 that printed materials looked excellent regardless of the printer used:
 *device-independent*.

-WYSIWYG (What You See Is What You Get) as PostScript maintained the fidelity of on-screen displays to printed outputs, allowing users to see exactly how the printed manual would look, ensuring accuracy and detail.

 Apple’s LaserWriter printer, one of the first to incorporate PostScript, played a key role.
 Combined with the Macintosh’s graphical user interface, it allowed seamless production, blending text and graphics smoothly.